ilundberg/gapclosing/cran-comments.md

 ## Release summary

-This is the first stable release for CRAN.
+This is the first release for CRAN.

 ## R CMD check results

-Duration: 1m 12.7s0 errors | 0 warnings | 0 notes
+Duration: 1m 12.7s

+0 errors | 0 warnings | 1 note

+The only note is that this is a new submission.

 ## Test environments